BE THANKFUL—IT’S GOOD FOR YOU!

 • Those of you who join one of the Spiritual Growth groups I offer a few times a year.

-• Those of you who ask for one-on-one time, for counseling, coaching, or just to request prayer.
+• Those of you who ask for one-on-one time, for spiritual counseling, coaching, or just to request prayer.

 BUT let’s be honest!
-Thanksgiving can also be time where, instead of looking at our blessings, we focus on what makes us sad or disappointed rather than thankful.
+Thanksgiving can also be a time where, instead of looking at our blessings, we focus on what makes us sad or disappointed rather than thankful.

 If you’re struggling with depressing thoughts as the holiday season begins, let me encourage you to do the same.
-Look back, get a notebook, journal, or even the back of a nearby envelope and write down the following.

 • List the powerful acts of God in YOUR life.
 Marvel at His grace.
 Let tears of gratitude flow.